deeglaze/macro-models/README.md

 Macros that introduce binding structure (e.g., ```racket match``` and ```racket for/fold```) from their input (and elsewhere) do so within the procedural understanding of Dybvig's algorithm.
 It is mostly natural, but there are meta-level, say, "contracts" that we may wish to express and enforce that can help us debug macro implementations.
 A contract allows us to state both what definitions a macro will introduce into the current definition context, and which identifiers in the macro input will bind where.
 If we have a contract system, we can even communicate with compile-time information to state that a contract associated with a syntax object stored previously in a table must be respected in a specific place.

 Dybvig's algorithm provides a protection boundary between macro applications and their enclosing scopes.
 The protection gets resolved in a late-binding what-you-get-is-what-you-meant kind of way.
 There is no way to state what should happen up front.
-The marks Dybvig introduces are "usually" what you want, but with "dumpster diving," you can "hygienically" rebind names that [you really shouldn't be able to][oleg].
+The marks Dybvig introduces are "usually" what you want, but with "dumpster diving," you can "hygienically" rebind names that [you really shouldn't be able to](http://okmij.org/ftp/Scheme/macros.html#dirty-macros).
 We want a specification mechanism that is protectable.

 ### Examples: